Leicestershire County Council

-Leicestershire County Council is the county council for the English non-metropolitan county of Leicestershire.
-It was originally formed in 1889 by the Local Government Act 1888.
-The county is divided into 52 electoral divisions, which return a total of 55 councillors.
-The council is controlled by the Conservative Party.
-The leader of the county council is currently Nick Rushton, who was elected to the post in September 2012.
-The headquarters of the council is County Hall beside the A50 at Glenfield, just outside the city of Leicester in Blaby district.
+Leicestershire County Council is the upper-tier local authority for the non-metropolitan county of Leicestershire, England.
+The non-metropolitan county is smaller than the ceremonial county, which additionally includes Leicester.
+The county council was originally formed in 1889 by the Local Government Act 1888.
+The county is divided into 53 electoral divisions, which return a total of 55 councillors.
+The council is based at County Hall at Glenfield, just outside the city of Leicester in Blaby district.
+The county council has been under no overall control since the 2025 election, being run by a Reform UK minority administration.